BerkeleyLearnVerify/Scenic/src/scenic/simulators/carla/README.md

-See example Scenic programs for CARLA at `Scenic/examples/carla`.

 To use these programs with CARLA, run `python3.8 driver.py`.
 You can change parameters for map path, scenic script, address, port, and HUD in `driver.py`.
+See example Scenic programs for CARLA at `Scenic/examples/carla`.

+---

 Currently supported objects are vehicles, pedestrians, and props.

-Vehicles have an `agent` parameter, which specifies the agent to be used to control the vehicle.

 Weather parameters are described below.
 (Descriptions are from the CARLA Python API reference.)
 * `cloudiness` (float)